For blue-collar America wage gains are slim even as employment surges

 The Federal Reserve is following wage increases as well as employment numbers as it weighs whether to raise interest rates this year, and strong job creation data released on Friday shifted Wall Street bets on the timing of a hike to September from October.

-"The supply of unskilled labour is still pretty plentiful," said George Corona, chief operations officer at Kelly Services (KELYA.O), one of the country's largest providers of temporary employees for light assembly plants and distribution centres.
+"The supply of unskilled labor is still pretty plentiful," said George Corona, chief operations officer at Kelly Services (KELYA.O), one of the country's largest providers of temporary employees for light assembly plants and distribution centers.

 The current pace of growth in salaries is far from the rates seen before the 2007-09 recession of 3-4 percent a year.
 In January, factory workers earned 1.2 percent an hour more that a year earlier, while construction workers got 2.3 percent more.

-Rising demand for labour on the back of a stronger domestic economy helped drive a 7 percent gain in Kelly's fourth-quarter U.S. revenues from services, up from 3.6 percent in the third quarter.
+Rising demand for labor on the back of a stronger domestic economy helped drive a 7 percent gain in Kelly's fourth-quarter U.S. revenues from services, up from 3.6 percent in the third quarter.

 The number of unemployed private sector workers for every job opening more than tripled during the recession, topping out above six in late 2009, and has fallen steadily in the recovery.